SteveT3ch/100-days-of-code/log.md

 However, I find myself getting quite bored with this style of teaching.
 I don't feel like I'm retaining much information from these.
 I need to look for some projects to build in addition to working through the exercises.
 The exercises alone won't get me anywhere.

+### Day 17: September 5, 2018 - Wednesday

+**Today's Progress**:

+Completed 90% of the Basic Javascript module on freeCodeCamp.

+**Thoughts**:
+Some of these challenges took a while for me to finish.
+It wasn't that they were intellectually challenging, but some typos set me back for longer than they should.
+I need more of a keen eye.